 Prior to joining MSU in 2006 as assistant vice president for university relations, Swain spent six years as the senior communications officer at Ball State University where she led a major rebranding tied to the institution’s strategic planning and governmental relations efforts.
 Swain also spent five years at Indiana University Bloomington in a variety of communications roles, culminating in the position of associate director for university-wide marketing in which she worked with IU campuses across the state.

-Swain has served as co-chair of the American Marketing Association Symposium for Higher Education and a member of the CASE Commission on Communications and the Public Affairs Committee of the Association of American Universities.
+Swain has served as co-chair of the American Marketing Association Symposium for Higher Education and a member of the CASE Commission on Communications and the Public Affairs Network (PAN) of the Association of American Universities.
+She currently co-chairs a new marketing interest group for PAN.
 She is a board member for Futurity, a multimedia consortium of more than 60 leading research universities from the U.S., Canada, the U.K. and Australia, and The Conversation, an independent, nonprofit publisher of commentary and analysis authored by academics and edited by journalists for the general public.

-Swain received her bachelor's degree in English from the College of William and Mary and completed the postgraduate Educational Management program at Harvard University's Graduate School of Education.
+Swain received her bachelor’s degree in English from the College of William & Mary and completed the Educational Management Program at Harvard University’s Graduate School of Education.
+In spring 2022, she earned an expert digital marketer certification from the American Marketing Association/Digital Marketing Institute.

 Vice President for Marketing, Public Relations and Digital Strategy